This post may contain eBay affiliate links. Please read our disclosure policy.

-He held out to play baseball for the Kansas City Royals, who were the defending World Series champions at the time.
+He held out to play baseball for the Kansas City Royals, the defending World Series champions at the time.

-The 1987 Classic Game pokes fun at the situation, featuring Bo wearing shoulder pads, although he’s also wielding a bat that is pointed straight at the camera.
+The 1987 Classic Game pokes fun at the situation, featuring Bo wearing shoulder pads, although he also wields a bat that is pointed straight at the camera.

 It’s a great image and tells you everything you need to know about one of the greatest athletes of all-time

 The card has a dark green border, displaying any scuffs and scrapes.

 6. 2013 Bo Jackson/Rickey Henderson/Mike Trout Triple Threads #TTARC-KRM